Plugin API in Drupal

 More information

 In order for a plugin manager to locate instances of individual plugins within the Drupal code base it needs to know where to look, and how to interpret the data that it finds.
-This process is called plugin discovery and can be accomplished in a few different ways.
+This process is called plugin discovery and can be accomplished in several ways.

-In this tutorial we'll look at what plugin discovery is doing at a high level, and then talk about the various plugin discovery methods you can choose from when defining a new plugin type.
+In this tutorial, we'll look at what plugin discovery is doing at a high level, and then talk about the plugin discovery methods you can choose from when defining a new plugin type.

 Categories